Bira/octopus-carnival/_drafts/wir-mm3-4e-drow.md

 The leaders of these factions are usually Lolth's Exarchs, and they occupy the highest position any mortal worshiper of Lolth can aspire to.
-When in the Abyss, they spend their time leading managing their faction and its intrigues against the others.
+When in the Abyss, they spend their time managing their faction and its intrigues against the others.
 When outside the Demonweb, they tend to infiltrate other sapient cultures or even act as overt ambassadors of Lolth within them.
 Examples of such culture includes the giants and efreets of the Elemental Chaos or the devils of Hell.